Reshma Amin

 Dr. Reshma Amin received academic training at the University of Toronto (medicine and clinical epidemiology) and clinical training at The Hospital for Sick Children (SickKids).

 Dr. Amin is the Director of the Long-term Ventilation program at SickKids, and is also a Sleep Medicine physician.
 She is a Senior Associate Scientist in Child Health Evaluative Sciences at the SickKids Research Institute.
-Dr. Amin is an Associate Professor of Pediatrics and Health Policy, Management and Evaluation at the University of Toronto.
+Dr. Amin is an Professor of Pediatrics and Health Policy, Management and Evaluation at the University of Toronto.
 She is also the Director of the provincial Long-term In-Home Ventilator Engagement (LIVE) Program.

 Research